Castlevania II: Simon's Quest: Development and release

-Simon's Quest was designed by Hitoshi Akamatsu, who also directed Castlevania and Castlevania III: Dracula's Curse on the NES.
+Simon's Quest was designed by Hitoshi Akamatsu, who also directed Castlevania (1986) and Castlevania III: Dracula's Curse (1989) on the NES.
 It was released on the Famicom Disk System (FDS) on August 28, 1987 in Japan.
 Originally titled Dracula II in Japan, Akamatsu created the title Simon's Quest for release in Western territories.
-When asked if Metroid had any influence on the development of the game, Akamatsu instead cited Maze of Galious, another platform-adventure game by Konami that features puzzle solving.
+When asked if Metroid (1986) had any influence on the development of the game, Akamatsu instead cited The Maze of Galious (1987), another platform-adventure game by Konami that features puzzle solving and a world map.

+Most of the original artwork for Simon's Quest and other early Castlevania games was lost during the Great Hanshin earthquake of 1995.

-It was eventually converted to cartridge on the NES in North America on December 1, 1988, and in Europe on April 27, 1990.
+Simon's Quest was converted to cartridge for release on the NES in North America in 1988, and in Europe in 1990.
 There are functional differences due to hardware differences between the FDS and cartridge.
 The FDS version features a progress saving feature, commonly seen on FDS games due to the rewritable floppy disk.
-The NES version instead uses a password function to return to specific sequences from the game.
+The NES version instead uses a password function to save player progress.
 The FDS medium has a data storage limitation of 112 kilobytes of slow access, whereas bank-switching techniques and solid memory costs allow cartridges to have comparable data space with much faster access.
-The developers used the space to improve the music quality for the game, adding percussion samples and re-arranging the melodies to take advantage of the technology.
+The developers used the additional space to improve the music quality of the NES version, adding percussion samples and re-arranging the melodies to take advantage of the technology.
 Other changes were made to correct several grammatical and spelling errors in the translation, although the rendering of the protagonist's name as "Simmon Belmont" in the game's endings stayed.
-Most of the original artwork for Simon's Quest and other early Castlevania games was lost during the Great Hanshin earthquake of 1995.

 Simon's Quest has seen several re-releases.
 On November 16, 2002, the game was included on Konami Collector's Series: Castlevania & Contra in North America, a PC collection of the Konami NES games via emulation.
 It has been re-released on other consoles through Nintendo's Virtual Console service.
-Simon's Quest is exclusive to the North American and European versions of the NES Classic Edition, a miniature replica of the NES featuring many built-in games.
+Simon's Quest is included in the North American and European versions of the NES Classic Edition, a miniature replica of the NES featuring many built-in games.
 It is also a part of the multi-platform Castlevania Anniversary Collection, a 2019 compilation of past Castlevania titles, and Simon's Quest has the distinction of being the only game in the collection that was released in Japan using the North American version instead of its Japanese counterpart.